MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-india-plan.md

   - Microsoft Teams
 ---

-# Plan Location-Based Routing for India
+# Plan Location-Based Routing for Operator Connect for India

 In India, it's illegal to bypass the Public Switched Telephone Network (PSTN) provider.
 Because toll bypass is restricted, telecom service providers in India are required to block international calls made or received by customers who are roaming outside of their PSTN connection.

 This article describes what you need to know to use Location-Based Routing with Operator Connect for India.
-This article applies only to Location Based Routing for India.
+This article applies only to Location Based Routing for Operator Connect for India.
+(Note that the configuration for Location-Based Routing for Operator Connect for India differs from the configuration for Location-Based Routing for Direct Routing.)

 > [!NOTE]
 > You shouldn't use Location-Based Routing to dynamically route PSTN calls based on the location of the user.
 To do so may cause unintended results.

-When you're ready to enable Location-Based Routing, see:
+When you're ready to enable Location-Based Routing for Operator Connect for India, see:

 - [Configure network settings for Location-Based Routing](location-based-routing-configure-network-settings.md)
 - [Enable Location-Based Routing for Operator Connect India](location-based-routing-india-enable.md)